Posts

 Image

-Paris mornings mean one thing when we're visiting~ pastry time at two of my favorite spots Poilâne Bakery & Pierre Hermé.
-I almost always begin at Poilâne for a fresh loaf of sourdough bread and a cinamon dusted Apple Tart.
+Paris mornings mean one thing~ pastry time at two of my favorite spots Poilâne Bakery & Pierre Hermé.
+I almost always begin at Poilâne for a fresh loaf of sourdough bread and a cinnamon dusted Apple Tart.
 Then over to Pierre Hermé for a glazed Rose Croissant, Raspberry Tart and my absolute favorite the 2000 Feuilles studded with praline & hazelnut.
-These delightful parties are always fantastic but enjoying them on our patio underneath the bright blue sky just made everything seem even that much better.
+These delightful pastries are always fantastic, but enjoying them on our patio under the bright blue sky just made everything that much better.
 Poilane Bakery 8 Rue du Cherche-Midi 75006 Paris, France Pierre Herme 61 Rue Bonaparte 75006 Paris, France

 Paris- Harry's New York Bar & Willi's Wine Bar